-Regardless of the requested deliverables of the different steps of the Design Phase (Value Engineering, Master Design & Detail Design), the collaborative and iterative general workflow prevails.
+Regardless of the requested deliverables of the different steps of the Design Phase (Site investigation, Value Engineering, Master Design & Detail Design), the collaborative and iterative general workflow shall prevail.

-The Delivery team develops the BIM Models and their related deliverables in a collaborative way, generating at certain milestones an Aggregated BIM Delivery (BIM Aggregated Model) that during Design Review meetings gets internal or external inputs to redefine or refine in the next iteration (see "Delivery milestones per stage and design reviews" chapter).
-At certain point the milestone becomes the final Delivery and is subject to Approval by the Employer.
+The Delivery team shall develop the BIM Models and their related deliverables in a collaborative way, generating at certain milestones an federated BIM Delivery Model (BIM federated Model) that during Design Review meetings shall get internal or external inputs to redefine or refine in the next iteration (see "Delivery milestones per stage and design reviews" chapter).
+At certain point the milestone will become the final Delivery and will be subject to Approval by the Employer.